-Starting with a baby's very first journey home from the hospital, parents are responsible for ensuring their child's safety during travel.
-Unintentional injury is the leading cause of death in children and more kids are killed in automobile crashes than in any other type of unintentional injury.
+Starting with a baby's very first journey home from the hospital, parents are responsible for making sure that their kids travel safely.
+Unintentional injury is the leading cause of death in children, and more kids die in automobile crashes than in any other type of unintentional injury.

 You can protect your kids by following simple safety measures and by teaching some basic rules.

 Using a child safety seat (car seat) is the best protection you can give your child when traveling by car.
 Every state in the United States requires that an infant or small child be restrained — and with good reason.
 Child safety seats can reduce the risk of a potentially fatal injury substantially for babies in particular and also for toddlers.
 But many safety seats are used incorrectly.